SAP/openui5-docs/docs/Component_Metadata_0187ea5.md

 -   `aggregations`: Defines aggregations for your component

+-   `interfaces`: Defines the interfaces implemented by your component

 The following properties are deprecated and no longer needed if you use the descriptor: